 Nathan now calls Cromwell home after living in there for the past 10 years.
 He is an avid mountain biker, hockey player and motorsport enthusiast.

-Debbie Roberts joined Landpro in May 2011 and has over twenty years administration experience in both the public and private sector.
+Debbie joined the Landpro team in May 2011 and has over twenty years administration experience in both the public and private sector.
 Debbie uses her considerable experience and skill to ensure everything runs smoothly and is often the first person people talk to.

 Originally from Dunedin, Debbie moved to Cromwell in 2007 to bring her family up in this stunning area.